Mjz86/c_colon/mcc.md

- the context type satisfying the standard context concept  is a central hub for all things that were previously in thread-local or static storage, the context-type is implicitly initialized by the callees context type via, in the debugging environment  every action , would probably have to go through the context-type, but this really helps make everything that is implicit controlled and optimized.
+ the context type satisfying the standard context concept  is a central hub for all things that were previously in thread-local or static storage, the context-type is implicitly initialized by the callees context type via, in the debugging environment  every action , would probably have to go through the context-type, but this really helps make everything that is implicit controlled and optimized. almost all of these are inlined , especially the ones handeled in the callee.